 Participants need to have a REEF Member # prior to the day of the event.
 A REEF member # is required in order to submit a survey and get a raffle ticket.
 The process is painless:

-Most dives begin at 8 am, with Maine dives starting at 7am.
+Most dives begin at 8 am, with any Maine dives starting at 7am.
 Sites with Coordinators are listed below, Sign up using our form before July 1st to sign up for a dive.
 If there are any questions, email Joy Marzolf.

 Be sure to fill out the liability waiver and bring it to your dive.
 The site coordinator will collect them.

 We are looking for site coordinators!
-Email Brie if you'd like to help out.
-If you're an organization, dive shop, or even an individual who wants to help coordinate a dive site for the event, let Brie (firstname.lastname@example.org) know.
+Email Michael if you'd like to help out.
+If you're an organization, dive shop, or even an individual who wants to help coordinate a dive site for the event, let Michael (firstname.lastname@example.org) know.
 Site coordinators don't need to lead the dives or even enter the water, they check off names of registered divers, and makes sure the waivers are filled out.

 Dives begin at 8 am, unless otherwise noted.

 | Latest & Greatest | Join the Club | Download Newsletter | About Our Club |